 The Foundation Year introduced us to anatomy, physiology, asana (postures), breathing (Pranayama), meditation and the ancient philosophies.
 Years 2 and 3 cyclically expanded our understanding of all the aspects of Yoga and included the ancient texts and Vedic chanting in the old Sanskrit language, by learning on residential weekends and summer school weeks.
 It was a 500 hour Course which actually included so much more than the formal hours of tuition.
 Personal practice is fundamental, is ongoing and is constantly interesting and exciting.

-Yoga is a Sanskrit word which can roughly translate to ‘union’ or ‘yoking/joining’.
+‘Yoga’ is a Sanskrit word which can roughly translate to ‘union’ or ‘yoking/joining’.
 It is becoming aware of the connectedness and wholeness of ourselves and everything around us.
-It is a gentle but strong and empowering practice of blending and nourishing the different aspects of ourself (our physical body, our mind and our soul/spirit).
-When we are ready, I feel it also goes wider in teaching us to become aware of the parts of our own self and then ourselves with others, the world we all share and the planet & beyond.
+It is a gentle but strong and empowering practice of awakening, blending and nourishing the different aspects of ourself (our physical body, our mind, our soul/spirit).
+We are energy.
+A unique ever-changing blend of different vibrations of energy.

-I really welcome feedback from those I teach – what they enjoy, what they would like to do more of or less of, how it affects them and any ideas or suggestions for classes.
+I really welcome feedback from those I teach – what they enjoy, what they need, would like to do more of or less of, how it affects them and any ideas or suggestions for classes.

 I would like to thank all my teachers and students for their support of my journey so far and the privilege of teaching and learning.